MikeHopley/ftl-ships-strategy/index.md

 ## Kestrel C

 Treat it as a weaker Lanius A (no hacking) or Kestrel A (weaker weapons).

+You have little to sell, and a single hit to weapons makes your offence very weak.
+Almost always rush shields and then look for a weapon.
+Rushing shields also means more chances for early crew kills.

-Shields-3, shields-4, then look for a weapon.
-Dual Lasers are fantastic on a 4-slot ship; almost always keep them.
+Dual Lasers are fantastic on a 4-slot ship.
 The Ion Stunner can help you get crew kills: destroy O2, then stun the crew repairing it.

 Typcially you’ll wait a moment for the Ion Stunner to (nearly) reach shields, then fire the Dual Lasers at weapons.
 But against some enemy weapons, it’s better to fire immediately.
 If all shots hit, the Dual Lasers will take down one weapon, and the ion will disable the second (even a two-power weapon).